awsdocs/amazon-rds-user-guide/doc_source/rds-optimized-reads.md

-# Improving query performance with Amazon RDS Optimized Reads<a name="rds-optimized-reads"></a>
+# Improving query performance for RDS for MySQL with Amazon RDS Optimized Reads<a name="rds-optimized-reads"></a>

-You can achieve faster query processing with Amazon RDS Optimized Reads\.
-An RDS for MySQL DB instance that uses RDS Optimized Reads can achieve up to 50 percent faster query processing compared to a DB instance that doesn't use it\.
+You can achieve faster query processing for RDS for MySQL with Amazon RDS Optimized Reads\.
+An RDS for MySQL DB instance that uses RDS Optimized Reads can achieve up to 2x faster query processing compared to a DB instance that doesn't use it\.

 **Topics**
 + [Overview of RDS Optimized Reads](#rds-optimized-reads-overview)